yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/filtering-apis-to-be-discovered.md

   APIMANAGER_FILTER environment variable to discover APIs that could be added to AMPLIFY Central.
 ---

 Conditional expressions statements use logical operators to compare values.
 This section provides sample syntax for defining expressions.

-{{< alert title="Note" color="primary" >}}For tag-based filtering, the conditional expression should have "tag" as the prefix / selector in the symbol name.
+{{< alert title="Note" color="primary" >}}For tag-based filtering, the conditional expression should have “tag” as the prefix / selector in the symbol name.
 The expression can be a simple condition or a compound condition in which multiple conditions are evaluated using logical operators.
 See Logical operators and Comparative operators, below.{{< /alert >}}

 ```
 tag.<tagName> == <tagValue>